 The Master of Maritime Management is a programme that was procured from the maritime industry through a national program for maritime education and research.
 The USN had a number of industry members closely involved in developing the programme and many still participate as Professors, guest lecturers, company and yard visits, and supervisors.
 Additionally, most master’s theses are written in connection with industrial partners.

 What you will learn

 The two specializations have different learning outcomes in this master’s programme.
 In the commercial specialization, you will learn about accounting and financial management, supply chain management and maritime law.

 Alternatively, in the technical specialization you will learn about ship structures, ship machinery, electro, automation and telecommunications.

-In addition, there are several common topics covered, such as ship operations, ship design, marine economics, strategic analysis and leadership, management of construction projects, methodology, organization and management, entrepreneurship and innovation.
+In addition, there are several common topics covered, such as ship operations, ship design, maritime economics, strategic analysis and leadership, management of construction projects, methodology, organization and management, entrepreneurship and innovation.

 The programme provides a solid foundation for graduate students intending to take further doctoral degree studies (PhD) at universities all over the world.